Kevin Leandro Sandi

 - Year of graduation: 2018

-- Nationality: Costa Rica
+- Nationality: Costa Rican

 After an extensive search for and comparison of postgraduate degrees around the globe, the Clinical Embryology and Assisted Reproduction Technology MSc course offered by the University of Leeds proved to be the one that best condensed in one academic year the key theoretical and practical components pertaining the underpinning science and hands-on skills required to pursue a post as a clinical embryologist.
 Importantly, the course, unlike other similar courses elsewhere offered dedicated modules to the areas of IVF and embryo culture, micromanipulation, cryopreservation, and law and ethics for embryologists.